ioanmeri/js-concepts/04-Promises.md

 ## Promise Race

-Is just like Promise.all except it will return as soon as the first one it is completed, instead of waiting for evertyhing to complete.
+It is just like Promise.all except it will return as soon as the first one is completed, instead of waiting for everything to complete.

 ```
 Promise.race([